netdata/netdata/collectors/python.d.plugin/portcheck/README.md

-# portcheck
+# PortCheck monitoring with Netdata

-Module monitors a remote TCP service.
+Monitors a remote TCP service.

 Following charts are drawn per host: